MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/asynchronous_operation.md

 ## Source code

 ### REST
 Example source code contains a `video` model.
-Processing a new video is an slow opperation.
+Processing a new video is an slow operation.
 To publish a new resource of type `video`, a `videoTask` needs to be created:

 ```
 curl -v --header "Content-Type: application/json" \